dmphillippo/multinma/cran-comments.md

-This update fixes a bug introduced with tidyr 1.2.0
+This update fixes an invalid img tag height attribute in the documentation, as per email from CRAN.

 ## Test environments
 * local R installation (Windows 10), R 4.1.2